 Members and guests are invited to place a sticker with their names on a big world map at the Y to show where they were born.

-YMCA branches will host Welcoming Day on Sunday, Sept.
-16 opening doors with free admission from noon to 6 p.m.
+YMCA branches will host Welcoming Day opening doors with free admission (date TBD).
 Membership is not required to enjoy classes, swimming pools, the fitness center and gym.

 Feast of Flavors